Conditions

 AF AND THE LEFT ATRIAL APPENDAGE

-Because the upper chambers of the heart (atria) are unable to contract properly in patients with atrial fibrillation (AF), clots are able to form.
-A common site for clot formation is the left atrial appendage (LAA), which is attached to the left atrium.
-More than 90% of strokes in people with non-valvular AF (NVAF) are caused by blood clots formed in the LAA.6,7
+In patients with atrial fibrillation, the chambers of the heart contract irregularly, allowing clots to form.
+The left atrial appendage (LAA), a muscular pouch connected to the left atrium of the heart, can be a major site for this, with more than 90% of strokes in people with non-valvular AF (NVAF) caused by blood clots formed in the LAA.1

 90%

-90% ARE CAUSED BY CLOTS FORMED IN THE LAA7
+90% ARE CAUSED BY CLOTS FORMED IN THE LAA1

 5x